Egg Muffins are a delicious and tasty grab-and-go breakfast.

 - Bake for 22-25 minutes or until set.

-- Remove from cups and serve warm or let cool completely and refrigerate or freeze.
+- Serve warm or let cool completely and refrigerate or freeze.

 Video